dribnet/purvs/README.md

 ## PS2 MDDN 342 2017

-I have added variables to my fire face.
-Depending on the hair lightness the opacity of the back fire layers and the blackness of the eyebrows will map accordingly.
-The front layer will map its opacity to the skin colour shade.
-Then the colour of the fire can be altered as well as the colour of the eyes.
+I have done some training on my faces.
+Some are identifiable.
+However, I did the quiz and I found it quite difficult.
+Which is a pity because the training took so long.
+I think I need try make the variables more obvious.
+At the moment I am trying to map the hair colour to the whole fire body colour.
+That is confusing me because sometimes when I train it I fieel like I need to map the skin colour to the fire body colour.
+I need more clarity.